If you’ve had a hysterectomy, you might wonder if you’re still eligible for life insurance, and the short answer is yes.

 - When did you have your hysterectomy?

-- What was the cause for your hysterectomy?
+- What was the cause of your hysterectomy?

 - What kind of treatments or medications did you or do you take?